 Note – for this tutorial I have used a 5mm hook and about 60g of Aran Falkland Yarn which I hand dyed myself using Nettles.
 If you want to learn more about hand dyeing then read this blog about how you can dye your own yarn using materials from your kitchen cupboards and garden!

 You will start by creating the crown with a magic ring (MR) or chain 4 and join to first ch with a ss to make a loop.

-Round 1: Ch2 (does not count as a st here or throughout), work 8hdc into the MR, turn (8)
+Round 1: Ch2 (does not count as a st here or throughout), work 8hdc into the MR, ss to top of first st to join, turn (8)

 Now we will move to work rows at right angles around the crown